-Placement, transition and language
+Placement, Transition, and Language

 Every effort will be made to find the best programme to match each child’s skills and knowledge.
-The pupil’s initial placement will be based on the documents submitted to the school by the parents or guardians and the meeting between the family and the school.
+The student’s initial placement will be based on the documents submitted to the school by the parents or guardians and the meeting between the family and the school.

 During the children’s first four weeks, they will be observed and monitored by teachers, in close cooperation with parents or guardians, to determine the suitability of their placement.
 Generally, within four weeks of admission, the Teachers’ Council will approve the students’ definitive placement.

 In order to ensure a smooth adjustment to their new school, IST runs a Transition Programme for students and their families.
 The programme includes parent-teacher meetings, English language-learning support, and individualised study programmes.

 All subjects are taught in English.
 In addition, English language arts is also taught as a subject.